noxasch/flutter_app_widget/app_widget/README.md

 ```

 #### widgetExist
+- check if widget is exist
+- on android this utilize `appWidgetManager.getAppWidgetInfo`

 ```dart
 final widgetId = 12;

 if (await appWidgetPlugin.widgetExist(widgetId)) {
   // do something if widget exist
 }
 ```

 ### getWidgetIds
-- return widgetIds
+- return widgetIds which utilized `appWidgetManager.getAppWidgetIds` on android
-- this is unreliable - store your widget id manualy
+- this method is unreliable as it may include ghost widget and removed widget
 - see this [issue](https://stackoverflow.com/questions/12462696/appwidgetmanager-getappwidgetids-returning-old-widget-ids)

 ```dart